v-rgrace/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 Organizational data uploads must now be done in the Microsoft 365 admin center, *not* the Viva Insights Advanced Analytics app.

-This new platform centralizes organizational data uploads across all Viva apps, making it easier and faster to re-use your organizational data across multiple Viva apps and Microsoft 365 applications without needing to upload data for each app separately.
+This new platform centralizes organizational data uploads across all Viva apps, making it easier and faster to reuse your organizational data across multiple Viva apps and Microsoft 365 applications without needing to upload data for each app separately.

 >[!Important]
 >This change is being made in waves, and all Viva Insights tenants have been put into one of three migration waves.
 If you're part of wave 1, your Viva Insights admin has been notified, and this change will roll out November 26, 2024, through April of 2025.